BinaryMuse/fluxxor/site/contents/documentation/stores.md

 Fluxxor supports dependencies between stores when necessary.
 If a store depends on data from other stores, it can wait for those stores to finish handling the currently dispatched action with the `waitFor` method.

 Action dispatches are synchronous; stores can perform asynchronous updates, but should fire new actions at the end of the asynchronous operation if the rest of the system should be notified of a change in state as a result of the async operation.
+(Alternatively, perform asynchronous operations in the action methods themselves.)
 Once a store returns anything (including `undefined`) from an action handler, that store is considered to be done with that action's dispatch (unless it calls `waitFor`).

+Stores can be added to a `Flux` instance programmatically using `Flux#addStore` or `Flux#addStores`; see the [Flux documentation](/documentation/flux.html) for more details.

 ## `Fluxxor.createStore(spec)`